 Biologics to Treat Eczema

-Reviewed by: HU Medical Review Board | Last reviewed: October 2023 | Last updated: October 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2023 | Last updated: September 2024

 Atopic dermatitis, or eczema, is a complex disease.
 It is caused by factors both outside and inside the body.
 Problems with the skin barrier play a role.
-But beneath the skin, an problems with the immune system also contribute to eczema symptoms.1
+But beneath the skin, problems with the immune system also contribute to eczema symptoms.1

 Topical treatments can reduce the redness, itching, and inflammation at the surface of the skin.
 But in some cases, therapies that target the immune system are also needed.
 These are called systemic therapies.1